 The most creative feature of Coffin Corner is the unusual apartment.

-with added description of its layout (middle of Chapter 2), although this extra detail is not too interesting.
+There is added description of its layout (middle of Chapter 2), although this extra detail is not too interesting.

 This apartment shows the Golden Age interest in unusual architecture.

 The huge apartment of the rich makes a contrast with the housing shortage affecting ordinary people

 The apartment has militaristic features in its towers and battlements (Chapter 1).